SphtKr/homebridge-itunes/README.md

 ]
 ```

-That's it!
-Homebridge should show your iTunes application and all your AirPlay destinations as HomeKit accessories
+...and then restart Homebridge.
+Your iTunes application and all your AirPlay destinations will be added as HomeKit accessories

 ## Basic Usage